manabanana/RNAseq_from_CPS1_Narra2016/README.md

 # Programs used (in progress)

-- Trimmomatic to trim sequences
+- Trimmomatic to trim fastq sequences
 - FastQC to visualize trimmed sequences
 - STAR
 - DESeq2